DuniaBaxa/Dunix/englix/dunia_baxa.md

 system so complex that school children are taught to read the Roman alphabet first.
 This system of romanization is known as Pīnyīn.

-Therefore it is clear why also Pandunia is written in the Roman alphabet.
+Therefore it is clear why also Dunish is written in the Roman alphabet.

 ### Only five vowels